 - 6. Do not bring children to class. - 7.
+If you wish to drop a course, the student is responsible for initiating and completing the drop process.
+If you stop coming to class and fail to drop the course, you will earn an 'F' in the course. - 8.
 Attendance Policy: Class attendance is important to ensure that a student receives the knowledge and skills necessary to be successful in the Radiologic Technology program.
 Students are expected to be in class on time.
 If a student is tardy they may enter only if they do so quietly.